 Or if you prefer, what size is needed for habitats large enough to match the surface area of Mars?
 By coincidence, Mars has almost exactly the same land area as the Earth, so its the same question.

 I'm about to do the calculation, so if you want to guess, now is your last chance before I reveal the answer.

 The radiation shielding is the biggest contribution to the mass.
 The Stanford torus (doughnut shaped) design uses 4.5 metric tons per square meter.
 A more recent NASA calculation comes up with 4.41 metric tons per meter squared using lunar dust.
 Other materials can shield with less material, but common materials like water are similar.
 You can reduce the mass with Graded Z shielding, used for satellites, or with active shielding (e.g. using magnetic shields), but let's stick with the simple mass shielding, perhaps it's the most likely to be used for large colonies with plenty of mass available to use.

 The radiation shielding contributes 99% of the mass.
 In the Stanford Torus design, they use lightweight structures for everything else.
 They found that the torus was the best of the designs they tried, with 10 million tons of material for a habitat of 0.68 square kilometers.

 So that's a little under 15 metric tons per square meter of living area.
 It is more than the 4.5 metric tons because you need to shield the torus all the way around (sides and roof as well as floor).
-Ceres has a density of 2.077 kilograms per cubic meter.
+Ceres has a density of 2.077 metric tons per cubic meter.
 So you end up with about 7.5 cubic meters total for shielding for one square meter of living area.